vladislavlobanov/my-electron-app/README.md

 - [Hazel Ozmel](https://github.com/Hazel3t)
 - [Ivan Martynov](https://github.com/MartynovIvan)

+# Background Context

+This project serves as a Test Driven Development (TDD) Sandbox, created as part of a TDD training program led by [Valentina Jemuović](https://www.linkedin.com/in/valentinajemuovic) through [Optivem Journal](https://journal.optivem.com/).
+In this environment, we are simulating legacy code to practice and implement TDD transformation techniques, which will prepare us to apply these methods to real-world projects.
+We selected a desktop application for this project to align closely with the types of applications our company produces and to ensure relevance to real-life scenarios.

 # Use cases for the Simple Electron MongoDB Query Tool:

 1. **Running MongoDB Queries**: Users can input and execute MongoDB `find` queries, enabling them to retrieve specific data from the MongoDB database.